 The PMC, which began in 1980, is the nation's oldest and most successful bicycling fundraising event and shows what the determination of each individual can do.
 The event has been instrumental in helping Dana-Farber Cancer Institute's clinicians and researchers learn more about cancer and its causes, and to develop new, increasingly effective treatments for this deadly disease.
 The Jimmy Fund is a principal fundraising arm of Dana-Farber Cancer Institute.
 Named for one of Dr. Farber's young patients, the Jimmy Fund is widely regarded as New England's favorite charity with individual and corporate supporters throughout the country.
 Corporate sponsorship and a vast volunteer network enable the Jimmy Fund to keep operating costs to a minimum.

-Your tax-deductible check can be made payable to PMC/Jimmy Fund.
+Your tax-deductible donation can be made online using any of the links below.
+Or you send a check made payable to PMC/Jimmy Fund.
 I will be happy to pick up donations or you can mail them to me at my home address.
-One of the easiest and quickest ways for you to contribute is to make an eGift.
-Simply click the Donate button on this page and it will walk you through the process.

 My Links